Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Introduction

 \section{Introduction}

 Two-dimensional electron systems (2DES) have been observed at the surface and interface of many perovskite transition metal oxides, so-called complex oxides.
 Particularly, widely studied 2DES based on SrTiO$_3$ (STO) and KTaO$_3$ (KTO) exhibit various intriguing phenomena, including a large magnetoresistance, Rashba spin-orbit interaction \cite{PhysRevLett.104.126803, PhysRevLett.108.117602, wadehra2020planar}, 2D superconductivity \cite{li2011coexistence, bert2011direct, ueno2011discovery, chen2021two, liu2021two}, and magnetism \cite{zhang2018high}, which do not exist in their bulk counterparts.
 The coexistence of these phenomena gives these systems a multi-functional character, with potential applications in spintronics \cite{noel2020non, vicente2021spin} as well as in the field of topological quantum computing \cite{chung2016dislocation, barthelemy2021quasi}.
-However, a comprehensive understanding of the electronic structure that gives rise to these interesting phenomena remains elusive.
+However, a comprehensive understanding of the electronic structure that gives rise to these interesting phenomena remains elusive. {Furthermore, these systems offer a unique opportunity to explore the physics of 2D-confined $d$ electrons, distinct from the scenario of the 2DESs in conventional III-V semiconductor heterostructures.}